jacksonpkennedy/ds5030-project-1/README.md

 ## Non-Parametric Model Description
 Describe your non-parametric model (empirical cumulative distribution functions, kernel density function, local constant least squares regression, Markov transition models).
 How are you fitting your model to the phenomenon to get realistic properties of the data?
 What challenges did you have to overcome?
 (15/100 pts)

 Our model is a Markov transition model that defines states based on score differential intervals.
 The states are defined as follows: [-30,-25), [-25,-20), [-20,-15), [-15,-10), [-10,-5), [-5,0), [0,5), [5,10), [10,15), [15,20), [20,25), [25,30) where each of the values represents a score differential.
 The transition time periods are 10 possessions, or 5 possessions per team.
-A typical team will have between 7 and 8 possessions per half.
+A typical team will have between 70 and 80 combined possessions per half.
 We fit the model by estimating the transition probabilities between these states using historical game data.
 The games from the 2023-2024 NCAAM season (6000+) were broken up into segments of 10 possessions, and the score differential at the start and end of each segment was recorded.
 The transition matrix was then constructed by calculating the frequency of transitions from one state to another and normalizing these frequencies to obtain probabilities.
 These probabilities were then used to populate the transition matrix.
 One interesting note was that teams can't go from a large negative differential to a large positive differential in a single time step (since it's not common to gain something like 30 points within one 10-possession time interval), so many of the transition probabilities in the matrix are zero.
 This sparsity was a challenge when simulating sequences, as it limited the possible transitions that could occur in certain states.
 But because of our efforts to still populate the transition matrix accurately, we were able to create a realistic model of score differential changes over time in basketball games.

 ## Simulation